10 Medical Devices Covered by Insurance: What We Paid and What We Didn't

 1) Blood glucose monitor

 My mother was given a basic, no-frills blood glucose monitor at no out-of-pocket cost.
 She does not have diabetes.
-However, the nurse practitioner wanted her to be able to track her blood sugar due to her advanced age.
+However, the nurse practitioner wanted her to be able to monitor her blood sugar because of her advanced age.

 2) Blood pressure monitor